nfisher1226/fretboard-layout/README.md

 Alternatively, you can use the included Makefile to build and install the program, adjusting the installation path with the PREFIX and DESTDIR variables.

-To install and run the gui frontend (Posix-ey systems only), you will need to have Gtk+3 as well as pyGtk libraries installed.
+To install and run the Gtk frontend (Posix-ey systems only), you will need to have Gtk+3 as well as pyGtk libraries installed.
 Set the ```INSTALL_GUI``` variable to ```true```, either by editing config.mk or specifying it on the command line when running make.

+Alternatively, there is also a Qt frontend.
+You will need Qt5 as well as PyQt5 libraries installed, and installation is as the Gtk version with the additional step of setting the ```GUIPROG``` variable to ```qfret```.
 ## Usage
 The first argument is the scale length in millimeters.
 If the -m, or --multiscale argument is also given, this becomes the bass side scale length.